microsoft/gather/README.md

-# nbgather: 🧽✨ Spit shine for computational notebooks
+# nbgather: 🧽✨ Spit shine for Jupyter notebooks

 Tools for cleaning code, recovering lost code, and comparing versions of code in Jupyter Lab.